Sandy4321/ICSME-2016/README.md

 #### ISSUES AND PULL-REQUESTS
 We have developed two scripts to perform this function, [IssueSpider.py](https://github.com/fronchetti/ICSME-ERA-Dataset/blob/master/IssueSpider.py) and [PullSpider.py](https://github.com/fronchetti/ICSME-ERA-Dataset/blob/master/PullSpider.py).
 Both are run through the terminal in a very similar way.
 Follow the model below and see the docstrings in each code to understand it better:

-> NOTE: To run these scripts, before install [Scrapy (Installation Guide)](http://doc.scrapy.org/en/latest/intro/install.html) on your machine.
+> NOTE: To run these scripts, before install [Scrapy](http://doc.scrapy.org/en/latest/intro/install.html) on your machine.

 `scrapy runspider [Issue|Pull]Spider.py -a filename = my_project.txt -a url = https://github.com/ruby/ruby/ -a firstpage = 1 -a lastpage = 10`